yxun/samples/otel-tempo-tracing/README.md

 - Tempo Operator
 - Red Hat build of OpenTelemetry

-### Create a Service Mesh Istio and IstioCNI resource

-Create an OSSM 3 Istio resource in `istio-system` namespace.
-Create an OSSM 3 IstioCNI resource in `istio-cni` namespace.

 ### Create a Tempo Stack

 1. The Tempo Stack instance needs storage setup first.
 You can apply the following manifests for setting a minio storage and then create a Tempo Stack instance in the `tracing-system` namespace.

 ```
-oc apply -n tracing-system -f manifests/storage.yaml
+oc apply -n tracing-system -f manifests/minio-storage.yaml
 oc apply -n tracing-system -f manifests/sample-secret.yaml
 ```

-2. Create a Tempo Stack instance after minio pod is running.
+2. Create a TempoStack instance when the minio pod is running.
 You can create a TempoStack from the TempoOperator with its default settings in the `tracing-system` namespace.

-You can access the Tempo dashboard from Networking Routes `tempo-sample-query-frontend`
+You should wait for all pods running in Ready state before accessing the Tempo dashboard from Networking Routes `tempo-sample-query-frontend`.
+Otherwise, you may hit a HTTP 401 race condition in the Tempo dashboard.

-CNI Race condition:
-If you see the `HTTP Error: missing tenant header` 401 error, try to delete only the Tempo Stack and recreate the instance again.

-### Configure Istio resource
+### Create a Service Mesh Istio and IstioCNI resource

+Create an OSSM 3 Istio resource in `istio-system` namespace.
+Create an OSSM 3 IstioCNI resource in `istio-cni` namespace.

-Update the Istio resource spec with the following parts
+Update the Istio resource spec with the following spec values:

 ```
 spec: